natenka/pyneng-book-en/docs/source/book/04_data_structures/4_strings.rst

     In [17]: intf + ' ' + tun
     Out[17]: 'interface Tunnel0'

 You can multiply a string by a number.
-In this case, the string repeats the specified number of times:
+In this case, string repeats specified number of times:

 .. code:: python